stonemjs/docs/src/docs/getting-started/deployment.md

 | Node.js CLI Adapter           | CLI based App                 | `@stone-js/node-cli-adapter`             | Node.js runtime                                |

 ::: info
 Don’t see your platform here?
-Don’t worry — Stone.js was designed to be adaptable.
+Don’t worry, Stone.js was designed to be adaptable.
 Write your own adapter or let us know what you need!
 :::